 Sponsors and contractors are responsible for following all local and state building code requirements.
 All lead-based paint and asbestos regulatory requirements must be followed on all SC Housing Trust Fund projects.

-When utilizing the South Carolina Housing Trust Fund (SC HTF) for development of affordable housing, it can prove a valuable resource for the creation or rehabilitation of Supportive or Group Home type housing.
-As Administrator, SC Housing strives to maximize leveraging of federal, state and other housing assistance programs.
-SC HTF delivers funds through established partnerships with other governmental entities, qualified non-profit sponsors and for-profit sponsors.
+The South Carolina Housing Trust Fund (SC HTF) is a valuable resource for the development of affordable housing.
+As Administrator, SC Housing strives to maximize leveraging of federal, state, and other housing assistance programs.
+SC HTF delivers funds through established partnerships with other governmental entities, qualified non-profit sponsors and for-profit developers.

 Note: If you open one of the documents below and receive the message "Please wait...
 If this message is not eventually replaced by the proper contents of the document", you will need to save the file to your computer.
 Please right-click on the document and select "Save target as..." or "Save Link As..." to save the file.
 After the file is saved you may open it in Adobe Reader.